leeper/prediction/README.md

 In addition to `prediction()`, the package provides a number of utility functions for generating useful predictions:

- - `find_data()`, an S3 generic with methods that find the data frame used to estimate a regression model
+ - `find_data()`, an S3 generic with methods that find the data frame used to estimate a regression model.
+This is a wrapper around `get_all_vars()` that attempts to locate data as well as modify it according to `subset` and `na.action` arguments used in the original modelling call.
  - `mean_or_mode()` and `median_or_mode()`, which provide a convenient way to compute the data needed for predicted values *at means* (or *at medians*), respecting the differences between factor and numeric variables.
  - `seq_range()`, which generates a vector of *n* values based upon the range of values in a variable
  - `build_datalist()`, which generates a list of data frames from an input data frame and a specified set of replacement `at` values (mimicking the `atlist` option of Stata's `margins` command)